wweiradio/mobile-position-ios/README.md

                   errorHandler:(void(^)(NSError *error))errorHandler;

 If you pass nil to both start and end date you will get event from the last 24h.
 If you pass nil to folderId you will get events from all folders.

-You should call the method `sendAllPendingEventsToPrYvApi` upon synchronization with the server to update the data on the server.

-    [PPrYvPositionEventSender sendAllPendingEventsToPrYvApi]

 **Location Events**
 -------